-In addition to regular documentation, documentation should include (where able):
+In addition to regular documentation, documentation in relation to sepsis should include (where able):

-- Likely source of infection - Any further investigation plans - Frequency of observations and monitoring, e.g. every 15 to 30 minutes, as per CARPA (remote PHC) or local procedures for recognition of the deteriorating patient (urban facilities) - Fluid balance - Medications that are withheld such as anti-hypertensive and/or diuretic medications - Antibiotic regimen as per CARPA and in consultation with retrieval specialists/IFD - Consultation with relevant specialists e.g. infectious diseases or intensive care teams, and multidisciplinary team e.g. interpreters and/or Aboriginal Liaison Officer as required.
+- Likely source of infection

+- Any further investigation plans

+- Frequency of observations and monitoring, e.g. every 15 to 30 minutes as per CARPA (remote PHC) or local procedures for recognition of the deteriorating patient (urban facilities)

+- Fluid balance

+- · Medications that are withheld

+- Antibiotic regimen as per CARPA and in consultation with retrieval specialists/IFD

+- Consultation with relevant specialists e.g. infectious diseases, paediatric or intensive care teams, and multidisciplinary team e.g. interpreters and/or Aboriginal Liaison Officer as required.